dagss/mpinoseutils/README.rst

 Running in non-collective mode
 ------------------------------

-Then run the tests like regular.
+Run the test with ``nosetests`` as usual.
 When the test is run, the decorator will spawn MPI subprocesses using ``mpiexec`` and communicate with rank 0 using ZeroMQ in order to execute the function and report the results.
-For each ``@mpitest``, a new, isolated set of MPI processes are spawned.

-Test fixtures (``setup()``, ``teardown()`` etc.) are not run; the function is simply executed as the only thing in the spawned Python process.
+For each module containing tests, a new, isolated set of MPI processes are spawned.
+The workers are reused for all tests in a test module.

 Running in collective mode